 The mission of Highlands MoTA is to enrich lives in our diverse community by fostering essential conversations and encouraging creativity through exhibitions and educational activities that explore various types of art in order to connect people to creativity, knowledge, and ideas.

-MoTA is open Thursdays through Saturdays from 10 am – 2 pm. and 1.5 hours before Highlands Little Theatre performances beginning August 2.
+MoTA is open for this exhibit Tuesdays through Saturdays from 10 am – 3 pm. and 1.5 hours before Highlands Little Theatre performances.
 Admission is free.
 Donations are gratefully accepted.

 Friday, August 2 – Saturday, September 15